mpg-age-bioinformatics/shell-genomics-edamame/README.md

 knowing how to use the shell is transformative.
 * To use remote computers or cloud computing, you need to use the shell.

+---

+## Automation

 ![Automation](img/gvng.jpg)

   Unix is user-friendly.
 It's just very selective about who its friends are.

-Today we're going to go through how to access Unix/Linux and some of the basic shell commands.
+---

 ## Information on the shell

-shell cheat sheets:<br>
+Shell cheat sheets:<br>
 * [http://fosswire.com/post/2007/08/unixlinux-command-cheat-sheet/](http://fosswire.com/post/2007/08/unixlinux-command-cheat-sheet/)
 * [https://github.com/swcarpentry/boot-camps/blob/master/shell/shell_cheatsheet.md](https://github.com/swcarpentry/boot-camps/blob/master/shell/shell_cheatsheet.md)

-Explain shell - a web site where you can see what the different components of a shell command are doing.
+Web sites where you can see what the different components of a shell command are doing.
 * [http://explainshell.com](http://explainshell.com)
 * [http://www.commandlinefu.com](http://www.commandlinefu.com)

+---

 ## How to access the shell